opensearch-project/data-prepper/data-prepper-plugins/aggregate-processor/README.md

       If raw output format is used, the following Event will be created and processed by the rest of the pipeline when the group is concluded:
       ```json
         { "sourceIp": "127.0.0.1", "destinationIp": "192.168.0.1", "aggr._count": 1, "aggr._start_time": "2022-11-05T23:28:31.916Z"}
       ```

+### <a name="histogram"></a>
+* `histogram`: Aggreates events belonging to the same group and generate a new event with values of the identification keys and histogram of the aggregated events based on a configured `key`.
+The histogram contains the number of events, sum, buckets, bucket counts, and optionally min and max of the values corresponding to the `key`.
+All events that make up the combined Event will be dropped.
+    * It supports the following config options
+       * `key`: name of the field in the events for which histogram needs to be generated
+       * `generated_key_prefix`: key prefix to be used for all the fields created in the aggregated event.
+This allows the user to make sure that the names of the histogram event does not conflict with the field names in the event
+       * `units`: name of the units for the values in the `key`
+       * `record_minmax`: a boolean indicating if the histogram should include the min and max of the values during the aggregation duration
+       * `buckets`: a list of buckets (values of type `double`) indicating the buckets in histogram
+       * `output_format`: format of the aggregated event.
+         * `otel_metrics` - Default output format.
+Outputs in otel metrics SUM type with count as value
+         * `raw` - generates JSON with `count_key` field with count as value and `start_time_key` field with aggregation start time as value
+    * Given the following four Events with `identification_keys: ["sourceIp", "destination_ip", "request"]`,  `key` as "latency", `buckets as `[0.0, 0.25, 0.5]` :
+      ```json
+          { "sourceIp": "127.0.0.1", "destinationIp": "192.168.0.1", "request" : "/index.html", "latency": 0.2 }
+          { "sourceIp": "127.0.0.1", "destinationIp": "192.168.0.1", "request" : "/index.html", "latency": 0.55}
+          { "sourceIp": "127.0.0.1", "destinationIp": "192.168.0.1", "request" : "/index.html", "latency": 0.25 }
+          { "sourceIp": "127.0.0.1", "destinationIp": "192.168.0.1", "request" : "/index.html", "latency": 0.15 }
+      ```
+      The following Event will be created and processed by the rest of the pipeline when the group is concluded:
+      ```json
+        {"max":0.55,"kind":"HISTOGRAM","buckets":[{"min":-3.4028234663852886E38,"max":0.0,"count":0},{"min":0.0,"max":0.25,"count":2},{"min":0.25,"max":0.50,"count":1},{"min":0.50,"max":3.4028234663852886E38,"count":1}],"count":4,"bucketCountsList":[0,2,1,1],"description":"Histogram of latency in the events","sum":1.15,"unit":"seconds","aggregationTemporality":"AGGREGATION_TEMPORALITY_DELTA","min":0.15,"bucketCounts":4,"name":"histogram","startTime":"2022-12-14T06:43:40.848762215Z","explicitBoundsCount":3,"time":"2022-12-14T06:44:04.852564623Z","explicitBounds":[0.0,0.25,0.5],"request":"/index.html","sourceIp": "127.0.0.1", "destinationIp": "192.168.0.1", "key": "latency"}
+      ```
+      If raw output format is used, the following event will be created and processed by the rest of the pipeline when the group is concluded:
+      ```json
+        {"request":"/index.html","aggr._max":0.55,"aggr._min":0.15,"aggr._buckets":[0.0, 0.25, 0.5],"sourceIp": "127.0.0.1", "destinationIp": "192.168.0.1", "aggr._bucket_counts":[0,2,1,1],"aggr._count":4,"aggr._key":"latency","aggr._startTime":"2022-12-14T06:39:06.081Z","aggr._sum":1.15}
+      ```

 ## Creating New Aggregate Actions